ayimaster/Udacity-FrontEnd-P4/README.md

 Part 1
 Page Load Speed Optimization
-Steps to launch Pizza Recipe site:

-1. Clone this repository to your local machine

-2. Click to open pizza.html in production_pizza/js folder of this repo

-3. To find more information, such as comments and instructions please see original_pizza/main.js

 - Minimized CSS, JS files (Used gulp to automatically minimize the files and images)
 - Compressed and resized images
 - Inline critical CSS